Jan 9 • 1HR 40M

 Dwarkesh Patel - 01:02:56:

-Yeah, this might be actually a good point to talk about your new startup.
+This might be actually a good point to talk about your new startup.
 This is actually something I don't know about either.
-So yeah, what is the idea?
+What is the idea?
 What are you up to?

 Lars Doucet - 01:03:04: